17 Best Things to Do in Nashville, Tennessee

 People wait hours in line under the hot sun to pose with the wildly popular What Lifts You mural here.
 But there are plenty of great places to eat, some with boozy milkshakes, for when you’re done waiting in line!

-You can take a private walking food tour of The Gulch here.
+Take a private walking food tour of The Gulch here.

 14. Sing Karaoke at Cross-Eyed Critters Watering Hole